This article provides information about:

 - Edit name, disable backups, change administrative groups, upgrade clients of the Phoenix Backup Store

-- Re-register Phoenix Backup Stores if it gets disconnected from the Phoenix Cloud for reasons such as a hardware refresh.
+- Re-register Phoenix Backup Stores if it gets disconnected from the Druva Cloud for reasons such as a hardware refresh.

-For more information on Phoenix administrators, see Manage administrator accounts.
+For more information on the administrators, see Manage administrator accounts.

-When a Phoenix administrator adds a backup mount to a Phoenix Backup Store, the administrator provides retention settings.
+When an administrator adds a backup mount to a Phoenix Backup Store, the administrator provides retention settings.
 When a Database Administrator runs a backup job, RMAN creates an Oracle RMAN backup and stores it on the backup mount.
-The Phoenix Backup Store that hosts the backup mount creates a snapshot of the Oracle RMAN backup and uploads it to the Phoenix Cloud.
+The Phoenix Backup Store that hosts the backup mount creates a snapshot of the Oracle RMAN backup and uploads it to the Druva Cloud.

 Retention defines the rules for retaining your backups (snapshot or recovery point) within the storage.
 Use the retention period to define the duration for which you want to retain your historical backups.

 The objective of retention is to keep important data for future access, depending on how critical it is.
 Retention also ensures that backups that are no longer required are cleaned from your storage periodically, resulting in less storage utilization and costs.

 Retention should consider the value of your data and the compliance requirements.
 The different types of data will be retained for different durations.
 For example, a bank's retention period for customers' financial records is different from facilities inventory records.

 The main factors to consider while defining a retention period are:

 - Type of data

 Retention period settings